 SOC 1 (SSAE 18) Type 2, SOC 2 Type 2, ISAE 3402, PCI and ISO Annual Examinations

 We voluntarily undergo vigorous annual examinations to provide this assurance to our clients such as SOC 1 Type 2 (SSAE 18 -fka6/SAS 70), SOC 2 Type 2, ISAE 3402, PCI and ISO.
 DRFortress is committed to maintaining data center compliance requirements for these exams.
 DRFortress offers SOC report documentation to its clients upon request as part of its data center compliance protocol.
-The Statement on Standards for Attestation Engagements (SSAE) No. 18 was finalized by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) and became effective on May 1, 2017.
+The Statement on Standards for Attestation Engagements (SSAE) No. 18 was finalized by the Auditing Standards Board of the American Institute of Certified Public Accountants (AICPA) and made effective May 2017.

 What Does SOC 2 Type II Mean?

 SOC is an acronym that stands for system and organization controls.
 These controls are standards that were created to measure how a data center regulates information.
 Knowing a data center has passed the SOC audit procedure provides peace of mind to its customers.
 SOC 2 has five trust principles that control information:

 - Processing Integrity

 To obtain this certification, security policies and procedures must be established and adhered to.
 Continuous security monitoring alerts us instantly to any unusual activity, and a detailed auditing process is required for SOC 2 compliance regulations.